sowmilydutta/Lending_Club_Case_Study/README.md

 # UpGrad: Lending Club Case Study
-> This project focuses on risk analytics in consumer finance, aiming to minimize financial losses from loan defaults.
+> This project focuses on risk analytics in consumer finance which aims to minimize financial losses from loan defaults.
 Using Exploratory Data Analysis (EDA), the goal is to identify patterns in loan and customer attributes that predict default risk.
-By analyzing historical loan data, the company can improve its decision-making process, either by rejecting risky applications or adjusting loan terms for high-risk borrowers.
+By analyzing historical loan data, the company can improve its decision-making process by rejecting risky applications or adjusting loan terms for high-risk borrowers.
 The deliverables include a well-documented Python analysis, insights presented in a business-friendly format, and a GitHub repository containing all relevant files for review and reproducibility.

 ## Table of Contents
 * [General Info](#general-information)